-Alternate Work Agreement form (PDF): This document is meant to provide the employee and manager parameters for the arrangement of a flexible schedule and/or a remote work agreement.
+- Alternate Work Agreement Form

+This document is meant to provide the employee and manager parameters for the arrangement of a flexible schedule and/or a remote work agreement.
 This will outline the specific days the employee will work remote/onsite, and work hours.
 It is also meant to track equipment that may be provided to the employee for remote work.
 Departments and HR should maintain these records.

-Modifying agreement
+Modifying Agreement

-Employees may request flexible work be terminated with 30 University business days written notice to provide ample time for space need to be assessed within the building.
+Employees may request remote work be terminated with 30 University business days days written notice to provide ample time for space need to be assessed within the building.
 It is recommended that supervisors make a decision regarding the termination request within ten (10) University business days.
 The University reserves the right to terminate the agreement with 30 University business days written notice if the University determines in its sole discretion that the remote work arrangement no longer is in the best interest of the University.
 The University also reserves the right to terminate without a notice period for any violations of University policy, a violation of the conditions of the agreement, or when there is a relevant change in University policy or law.
+Changes can only be made to arrangements after a 6 month trial period.

-Ad Hoc arrangements
+- Ad Hoc Arrangements